GamesCreed

 Without worrying about having wasted money on a game, you would end up not liking it in the end.
 The only money you will be using is for the Rogue Company store to buy items such as skins for characters, weapons, and so on.
 The initial file size isn’t too big, so depending on your internet speed, it shouldn’t take too long to complete the installation.

 Rogue Company is a free-to-play, third-person shooter that was released on 1st October 2020 on platforms ranging from PC to Xbox One.
-Then it was also released on the next-gen consoles, Xbox Series X and S on the 25th of November 2020.
+It was also released on the next-gen consoles, Xbox Series X and S, on November 25, 2020.
 The game is strictly multiplayer.
 Rogue Company was developed by First Watch Games and published by Hi-Rez Studios.

-This game was especially interesting to me, mainly because the game was in the third person, as I prefer that mode to the first person.
+This game was especially interesting to me, mainly because it was in the third-person perspective, which I prefer over the first-person mode.
 I can honestly say I had some fun with this game, and this would intrigue even the most casual gamers.
 If you are a gamer who plays first-person shooters regularly, then you might struggle at first and would need a little time to adjust to this game.

 Strangely, the game’s mechanics give me somewhat a feeling like I am playing Fortnite, but without building forts, the Battle Royale genre, and so on.
 The game consists of a few selections of game modes for you to choose from.
 My favorite mode is demolition.
 In this mode, you are set up in four vs four matches where teams are taking turns in planting bombs in the enemy’s territories.
 The game mode has rules very similar to the mode in Call of Duty.